 How Do Thermostats Work?

 If you live anywhere in which the seasons, or just the temperature outside changes, odds are you have a thermostat in your home.
 The thermostat allows you to change the temperature of your home with a simple click of a button or a turn of a nozzle.
-It’s a small box on your wall which has tried to blend in, or be aesthetically pleasing, but has not quite accomplished that, however you accept it anyway because it holds so much power over your comfortability in your home.
+It’s a small box on your wall that has tried to blend in or be aesthetically pleasing but has not quite accomplished that, however, you accept it anyway because it holds so much power over your comfortability in your home.

 The Different Types of Thermostats Explained: